amitinngp/learning-javascript/README.md

 - Object Destructuring

-  lets understand what the above sentance means.
+  lets understand what the above sentence means.
   - Use of Let or ()
   ```javascript
   let {var1, var2} = { id: 1, name: 'javascript',score: 50 }